mymatsubara/cheatsheet-js/src/lib/cheatsheet/en/function.md

 greeting();
 ```

-For more information about functions check out the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Functions).
+For more information about functions check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Functions).

 ## function which receives inputs